 However, inventory optimization does improve safety stock.

-To simply correlate the two is to miss the point of inventory optimization.
-Inventory optimization is bigger than safety stock.
+To correlate the two is to miss the point of inventory optimization.
+Inventory optimization is bigger than the safety stock.

-- Dynamic safety stock is a simple calculation that is performed at a product-location combination, while inventory optimization is a set of mathematics that encompasses the entire supply network and meets service level targets by distributing inventory to every product location optimally.
+- Dynamic safety stock is a simple calculation that is performed at a product-location combination.
+At the same time, inventory optimization is a set of mathematics that encompasses the entire supply network and meets service level targets by distributing inventory to every product location optimally.

 - It’s the difference between a formula that can be calculated in a single cell of a spreadsheet (safety stock) and a set of mathematics so complex that few people understand what it does.
 That’s why it is incorrect to say that inventory optimization is focused on safety stock.

 While safety stock does not need to be optimized, it should always be dynamic—that is, it should flex with the variability in supply and demand.
 Therefore, inventory optimization and safety stock are independent of one another.
 A company can implement dynamic safety stock without implementing inventory optimization and vice versa.